paq67/mini-gcas-prototype/README.md

-# Mini GACS Prototype - Mood & Style Embedding Pipeline
+# Mini GACS Prototype — Mood & Style Embedding Pipeline

 ## Overview

 This project implements a lightweight affective computing pipeline to analyze the **mood and stylistic similarity** of art and marketing visuals.

-Using short videos as input, the system:

-* Extracts representative frames
-* Generates semantic embeddings using a pre-trained CLIP model
+The system processes short videos, extracts frames, generates semantic embeddings using a pre-trained CLIP model, and computes similarity to identify visual mood relationships.
-* Computes similarity across frames
-* Visualizes mood clusters

-This prototype demonstrates the foundation for a **Creative Affective Computing System (GACS)** aligned with GenTA’s vision of understanding the “feel” of visual content.
+This prototype demonstrates the foundational workflow for a Creative Affective Computing System (GACS) aligned with GenTA’s vision.

 ---

-## Video Sources
+## Dataset

-The following royalty-free videos were used in this project:
+The repository contains three short videos used as input:

-1. **Abstract Visual Clip** `14487894_3840_2160_24fps.mp4`

-2. **Lifestyle / Marketing Clip**
-   `5352609-hd_1080_1920_25fps.mp4`

-3. **Nature Cinematic Clip** `5738706-hd_1920_1080_24fps.mp4`
+* 14487894_3840_2160_24fps.mp4
+* 5352609-hd_1080_1920_25fps.mp4
+* 5738706-hd_1920_1080_24fps.mp4

+These videos represent distinct visual styles to enable mood comparison.

 ---

-## Pipeline Steps
+## Pipeline Workflow

-1. Upload videos via notebook
+1. Load videos from the `data/` folder
-2. Extract frames at fixed intervals
+2. Extract representative frames at fixed intervals
-3. Compute CLIP embeddings
+3. Compute CLIP embeddings for each frame
-4. Normalize vectors and validate outputs
+4. Normalize embeddings and run validation checks
-5. Compute cosine similarity matrix
+5. Compute pairwise cosine similarity
-6. Visualize similarity heatmap
+6. Visualize similarity using a heatmap
 7. Retrieve top-k similar frames

+Frames and embeddings are generated dynamically and are not stored in the repository.

 ---

-## Results & Observations
+## Results Summary

-The similarity heatmap reveals clear block-like clusters corresponding to each video source.
+The similarity heatmap reveals clear clustering patterns:

+* Frames from the same video show high similarity
-* Abstract visuals cluster due to shared color patterns and textures
+* Abstract visuals cluster due to shared colors and textures
-* Lifestyle frames group based on scene composition and human presence
+* Lifestyle footage groups based on composition
-* Nature scenes show high internal similarity reflecting calm aesthetics
+* Nature scenes display consistent calm visual characteristics

-These results indicate that embeddings capture **perceptual mood** rather than pixel similarity.
+These results indicate that embeddings capture perceptual mood rather than pixel similarity.

 ---

 ## Connection to GenTA

-This prototype demonstrates how embedding-based similarity can:
+This pipeline demonstrates how embedding-based similarity can be used to:

-* Generate a **vibe score** for creatives
+* Generate a creative-level “vibe score”
-* Enable creative similarity search
+* Enable similarity search for creatives
-* Serve as input features for predicting engagement metrics (CTR, ROAS)
+* Serve as features for predicting engagement metrics (CTR, ROAS)

 ---